ginaomo/LITA_CAPSTONE_PROJECT_CUSTOMERDATA/README.md

    - Active Status: Create an indicator for active subscriptions based on SubscriptionEnd and Canceled columns.

 ## Exporatory Data Analysis
+---
+EDA is used to analyze the data set by answering some questons about the data, such as;Retrieve the total number of customers from each region.

+- Find the most popular subscription type by the number of customers.
+- Find customers who canceled their subscription within 6 months.
+- Calculate the average subscription duration for all customers.
+- Find customers with subscriptions longer than 12 months.
+- Calculate total revenue by subscription type.
+- Find the top 3 regions by subscription cancellations.
+- Find the total number of active and canceled subscriptions.

 ## Data Analysis